-Note: If you want to create images that show only parts of the score (with or without screen-only items such as frame .boxes, invisible notes, and out-of-range note colors), use Image capture instead
+Note: If you want to create images that show only parts of the score (with or without screen-only items such as frame boxes, invisible notes, and out-of-range note colors), use Image capture instead.

-(SVG (\.svg
+SVG (.svg)

 SVG (Scalable Vector Graphics) files can be opened by most web browsers (except Internet Explorer before version 9) and most vector graphics software.
 However, most SVG software does not support embedded fonts, so the appropriate MuseScore fonts must be installed to view these files correctly.
-SVG is the current format for all scores saved on .MuseScore.com
+SVG is the current format for all scores saved on MuseScore.com.

 To set resolution and transparency of exported SVG files, see the instructions under PNG (above).
-Note that MuseScore .(does not (yet) support gradients on export (although it does for images in a score
+Note that MuseScore does not (yet) support gradients on export (although it does for images in a score).

-(Audio files (export only
+Audio files (export only)

-MuseScore can create normalized, stereo audio of the score in any of the following formatsWAV, MP3, OGG VORBIS, :FLAC.
-To export an audio file
+MuseScore can create normalized, stereo audio of the score in any of the following formatsWAV, MP3, OGG VORBIS, FLAC.
+To export an audio file:

-- ;...From the menu, select File → Export .1 - .Choose the desired format from the dropdown menu, then pressave .2
+- 1. From the menu, select File → Export...; - 2.
+Choose the desired format from the dropdown menu, then presssave.

-:You can adjust the sample rate of all audio formats as follows
+You can adjust the sample rate of all audio formats as follows:

-- ;From the menu bar, select Edit $\rightarrow$ Preferences...
-(Mac: MuseScore $\rightarrow$ Preferences...), and click on the Export tab .1 - .Set "Sample rate" in the "Audio" section .2
+- 1. From the menu bar, select Edit → Preferences...
+(Mac: MuseScore → Preferences...), and click on the Export tab; - 2.
+Set "Sample rate" in the "Audio" section.

-(WAV audio (\.wav
+WAV audio (.wav)

 WAV (Waveform Audio Format) is an uncompressed sound format.
 This was developed by Microsoft and IBM, and is widely supported by software for Windows, OS X, and Linux.
-It is an ideal format for use when creating CDs, as full sound .quality is preserved.
-For sharing via email or the internet, use a compressed alternative such as MP3
+It is an ideal format for use when creating CDs, as full sound quality is preserved.
+For sharing via email or the internet, use a compressed alternative such as MP3.

-(MP3 (\.mp3
+MP3 (.mp3)

 MP3 is a very widely-used compressed audio format.
-MP3 files are ideal for sharing and downloading over the internet .due to their relatively small size
+MP3 files are ideal for sharing and downloading over the internet due to their relatively small size.

-:To set the MP3 bitrate
+To set the MP3 bitrate:

-- ;From the menu bar, choose Edit → Preferences...
-(Mac: MuseScore → Preferences...), and select the "Export" tab .1 - .Set the MP3 bitrate in the "Audio" section .2
+- 1. From the menu bar, choose Edit → Preferences...
+(Mac: MuseScore → Preferences...), and select the "Export" tab; - 2.
+Set the MP3 bitrate in the "Audio" section.

-(FLAC audio (\.flac
+FLAC audio (.flac)

-Free Lossless Audio Codec (FLAC) is compressed audio format.
+Free Lossless Audio Codec C (FLAC) is compressed audio format.
 FLAC files are approximately half the size of uncompressed audio and just as good quality.
-Windows and OS X do not have built-in support for FLAC, but software such as the free and open source VLC media player con play FLAC files on any operating system
+Windows and OS X do not have built-in support for FLAC, but software such as the free and open source VLC media player C can play FLAC files on any operating system.

-(Ogg Vorbis (\.ogg
+Ogg Vorbis (.ogg)

-Ogg Vorbis is intended as a patent-free replacement for the popular MP3 audio format (which MuseScore also supports -see above).
+Ogg Vorbis is intended as a patent-free replacement for the popular MP3 audio format (which MuseScore also supports-see above).
 Like MP3, Ogg Vorbis files are relatively small (often a tenth of uncompressed audio), but some sound quality is lost.
 Windows and OS X do not have built-in support for Ogg Vorbis.
-However, software such as VLC media uplayer and Firefox can play Ogg files on any operating system
+However, software such as VLC media player and Firefox can play Ogg files on any operating system.